SAP-samples/ai-core-samples/README.md

 # ai-core-samples
-This repository contain sample notebooks and workflow templates that can enable the user to have a quick hands-on with SAP AI Core
+This repository contains sample notebooks and workflow templates that can enable the user to have a quick hands-on with SAP AI Core

 DISCLAIMER: The tutorials and notebooks contain sample codes and are only for enablement and not for Production usage.